Stock traders seek edge in pre-market twilight zone

-LONDON On most weekday mornings over the past year, Paris-based financial trader David Sibi has turned on a computer program designed to try and beat the U.S. stock market before it even opens.
+LONDON On most weekday mornings over the past year, Paris-based financial trader David Sibi has turned on a computer programme designed to try and beat the U.S. stock market before it even opens.

 Sibi, 37, head of Arbitrage Technology, is one of a limited number of traders focused on the pre-market - a risky, volatile, thinly traded world mostly populated by hedge funds and broker-dealers willing to stomach potentially painful price swings.